All Episodes

 I just want the government to leave me alone.

-I agree a hundred percent, but unfortunately, American people elected somebody who didn't want to leave you alone.
+But unfortunately, American people elected somebody who doesn't want to leave you alone.

 I know.